A Survey on Speech Large Language Models for Understanding: Model structure

 Before addressing how to effectively combine the two types of information, one important consideration is determining which specific part of the audio modality should be used.
 Researchers currently tend to use the output from the final layer of the encoder as the primary source of audio modality information.
 However, various alternative methods also exist.
 For example, some approaches utilize intermediate layer outputs to capture more granular features~\cite{yang2021superb}, while others apply attention mechanisms to emphasize relevant parts of the audio signal~\cite{chen2022wavlm}.

 Once the audio embedding is obtained, it is merged into the text embedding space using two main methods:

 \begin{enumerate} \item \textbf{Pre-Decoder Alignment}: This category refers to methods that align audio features with text embeddings before feeding them into the LLM decoder.
 A common approach is to project the audio feature information into the LLM’s text feature space through a connector~\cite{ma2024,tang2023salmonn}.
 Specifically, the tensor containing audio features typically has its own distinct feature dimension.
-The audio feature embedding $Z_a$ is projected into a vector with the same dimensionality as the text embedding using a projection function $w$: $H_a = w(Z_a)$, where $H_a$ denotes the projected audio embedding in the text embedding space.
-These audio embeddings are then concatenated with the input text embedding $H_t$ to form a new embedding sequence that integrates both speech and text information: $H = [H_a, H_t]$.
+The audio feature embedding $\mathbf{Z}_a$ is projected into a vector with the same dimensionality as the text embedding using a projection function $w(\cdot)$: $\mathbf{H}_a = w(\mathbf{Z}_a)$, where $\mathbf{H}_a$ denotes the projected audio embedding in the text embedding space.
+These audio embeddings are then concatenated with the input text embedding $\mathbf{H}_t$ to form a new embedding sequence that integrates both speech and text information: $\mathbf{H} = [\mathbf{H}_a, \mathbf{H}_t]$.
 This combined sequence is then fed into the LLM.
 Some researchers have also implicitly incorporated the projection step within the original encoder, achieving modality projection by adjusting the encoder's parameters during training~\cite{chu2023qwen}.
-Most models use a multi-layer perceptron (MLP) as the projection module, while some adopt more advanced techniques such as Q-Former, which introduces trainable query tokens that attend to audio features and output fixed-length embeddings aligned with the LLM input space~\cite{tang2023salmonn}. \item \textbf{In-Decoder Alignment (Cross Attention)}: In addition to merging modalities before inputting them into the language model, another method establishes a bidirectional interaction between audio and text features via cross-attention~\cite{kong2024audio}.
+Most models use a multi-layer perceptron (MLP) as the projection module, while some adopt more complex techniques such as Q-Former, which introduces trainable query tokens that attend to audio features and output fixed-length embeddings aligned with the LLM input space~\cite{tang2023salmonn}.

+\item \textbf{In-Decoder Alignment (Cross Attention)}: In addition to merging modalities before inputting them into the language model, another method establishes a bidirectional interaction between audio and text features via cross-attention~\cite{kong2024audio}.
 In this approach, the model maintains separate audio and text streams, allowing each modality to attend to the other through cross-attention layers, thereby enabling deeper multimodal fusion within the transformer architecture.

 \end{enumerate}